-With the onset of fall now upon us, it is very common for our podiatrists to begin to see more people with painful hammertoes, who are unable to find a pair of shoes which do not rub the tops of the toes.
-People who have worn sandals all summer and are ready to get back into closed toed shoes often find themselves in discomfort trying to squeeze their foot back into a closed shoe, especially if it is a tight or improperly fitting shoe.
-These tight shoes can ultimately rub the toes along the top causing irritation and pain, and sometimes can create open sores on the toes in those who have poor circulation or are diabetic.
+With the onset of fall now upon us, it is very common for our podiatrists to begin to see more people with painful hammertoes, who are unable to find a pair of shoes that do not rub the tops of the toes.
+People who have worn sandals all summer and are ready to get back into closed-toed shoes often find themselves in discomfort trying to squeeze their foot back into a closed shoe, especially if it is a tight or improperly fitting shoe.
+These tight shoes can ultimately rub the toes along the top causing irritation and pain and sometimes can create open sores on the toes in those who have poor circulation or are diabetic.

 Hammertoes are a common foot deformity caused by muscle imbalances and the improper pull of tendons causing the toes to curl, and not the tight shoes themselves as is often assumed.
 There are various descriptions for the shape of a hammertoe, but the condition is relatively the same: the toe bends improperly at a small joint in the toe causing the toe to not straighten out correctly.
 People who have painful hammertoes often describe the pain as sharp or shooting within the toe, or it may simply feel 'irritated'.
 They are unable to comfortably fit into their closed shoes, which can be frustrating.